Mpumelel/se-assignment-2-introduction-to-software-engineering-Mpumelel/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering:Software engineering is an engineering approach to software development.
+Define Software Engineering:-Software engineering is an engineering approach to software development.
 A practitioner, a software engineer, applies the engineering design process to develop software.
 The terms programmer and coder overlap software engineer, but they imply only the construction aspect of typical software engineer workload

 What is software engineering, and how does it differ from traditional programming?
-Software Development Life Cycle (SDLC):Software engineering involves advanced computer science and engineering skills that include programming, while programming focuses solely on software coding.
+Software Development Life Cycle (SDLC):-Software engineering involves advanced computer science and engineering skills that include programming, while programming focuses solely on software coding.
 Software development is the broader process of creating software, while software engineering emphasizes systematic, disciplined, and quantifiable approaches to software development.
 The Software Development Life Cycle (SDLC) is a structured process for planning, creating, testing, deploying, and maintaining software.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
-Agile vs. Waterfall Models:Software Development Life Cycle Models To this day, we have more than 50 recognized SDLC models in use.
+Agile vs. Waterfall Models:-Software Development Life Cycle Models To this day, we have more than 50 recognized SDLC models in use.
 But None of them is perfect, and each brings its favorable aspects and disadvantages for a specific software development project or a team.

 1. Waterfall Model